TBD9rain/quick_ref/git.md

 If `<path>` is not specified,
 the repository will be added to a new directory named the same as the repository.

-After adding a submodule, a `.gitmodules` file will be added.
+After adding a submodule, a `.gitmodules` file will be added, which records the submodule information.

 ## Unregister submodule